fititnt/securebox-ad-hoc-backups-for-web-applications/README.md

 **Smart auto detection of extra data that needs backup** (you are _granted_ it will download the _right_ database that the web app was using):

-When you specify an path and, after the content was mirror'ed to you secure local workstation, if `securebox-backup-library.sh` detect it's an know typical webapp, even if you don't specify database credentials, it will `ssh user@example.org mysqldump` and rsync back the dump.
+When you specify a path and, after the content was mirrored to you secure local workstation, if `securebox-backup-library.sh` detect it's an know typical webapp, even if you don't specify database credentials, it will `ssh user@example.org mysqldump` and rsync back the dump.
 You don't even need